-Health insurance marketplaces have launched and patients who need coverage will be able to enroll in coverage until March 31, 2014.
+Open enrollment for 2014 is now closed; however, your patients may qualify for a special enrollment period if they experience a qualifying life event (i.e. birth of a child, marriage, divorce, or employment change) or were unable to enroll in the marketplace due to certain complex situations.
+Open enrollment for 2015 begins on November 15, 2014.
 To help you help your patients determine health insurance choices, as well as to answer questions that you might have, the American College of Physicians has put together a series of documents to address questions about the changes in healthcare coverage brought about by the new marketplaces.

 The following documents include general information on resources that are available to you and your patients, and answers to frequently asked questions about insurance enrollment.
 In addition, ACP has also assembled state-specific resources to tell you more about what is happening in your area and help you provide your patients with accurate contact information.

 Affordable Care Act Issues Physicians Need to Know: This document provides practical information to physicians and their patients regarding provider network adequacy issues, the health insurance appeals process, information about cost sharing, and how physicians can help their patients acquire non-covered drugs.

 ACPís State-by-state Guides to Helping Patients Enroll

 Find information about how the insurance marketplace will operate in your state and a resource guide you can give to your patients to help them find the appropriate people to answer their questions about health insurance.